 As Robin Schumacher reports “An interesting source of truth on the matter is Philip and Axelrod’s three-volume Encyclopedia of Wars, which chronicles some 1,763 wars that have been waged over the course of human history.
 Of those wars, the authors categorize 123 as being religious in nature, which is an astonishingly low 6.98% of all wars.
 However, when one subtracts out those waged in the name of Islam (66), the percentage is cut by more than half to 3.23%.”2

 Jehovah’s Witnesses in good standing do not celebrate birthdays.
 They will not even let their children eat birthday cake when someone brings it to their child’s school.
 They believe that Birthdays are evil.
 Mostly because of two passages in the Bible.

-The first one is in the Jewish Testament
+The first one is in the Old Testament

 Genesis 40:20-22 NIV

 20 Now the third day was Pharaoh’s birthday, and he gave a feast for all his officials.
 He lifted up the heads of the chief cupbearer and the chief baker in the presence of his officials: 21 He restored the chief cupbearer to his position, so that he once again put the cup into Pharaoh’s hand— 22 but he impaled the chief baker, just as Joseph had said to them in his interpretation.